rsnemmen/nature-news-views-template/README.md

 2. Edit `definitions.tex` with the relevant metadata (author, title etc).
 3. Write `meat.tex` with your article.

-Disclaimer: this template was mostly produced by GPT-5.1-high with a few changes by a human.
-Prompt available in the first commit message.
-The template works.

 ## Files

 - `main.tex` — top-level file; orchestrates title block and three-column layout.